The Plays of William Shakespeare: Johnson's Shakespeare

 By 1762, Johnson had gained a reputation for being a slow worker.
 Contemporary poet Charles Churchill teased Johnson for the delay in producing his long-promised edition of Shakespeare: "He for subscribers baits his hook / and takes your cash, but where's the book?"
 The comments soon stung Johnson into renewed work.
-It was only in 20 July 1762, when he received the first payment on a government pension of 300 pounds a year, that he no longer had to worry about money and was finally able to dedicate most of his time to finishing the work.
+It was only on 20 July 1762, when he received the first payment on a government pension of 300 pounds a year, that he no longer had to worry about money and was finally able to dedicate most of his time to finishing the work.

 On 10 January 1765, the day after Johnson was introduced to Henry and Hester Thrale, Johnson noted in his diary that he "Corrected a sheet."
 Afterwards, he began visiting his friend Richard Farmer who was writing his Essay on the Learning of Shakespeare to aid in his completely revising the work.
 During this time, Johnson added more than 550 notes as he began to revise the work for publication.
 In June, Johnson advertised that his edition would be published on 1 August 1765.
 However, he was unable to work on the Preface until August and it was not printed until 29 September.
 George Steevens volunteered to help Johnson work on the Preface during this time.

 Johnson's edition of Shakespeare's plays was finally published on 10 October 1765 as The Plays of William Shakespeare, in Eight Volumes ...
 To which are added Notes by Sam.
 Johnson in a printing of 1,000 copies.
 The edition sold quickly and a second edition was soon printed, with an expanded edition to follow in 1773 and a further revised edition in 1778.